 Loiterers: Property owners and managers may complete this form for the police to keep on file should problems arise.
 This document is a tool the department uses to help move loiterers along; repeat occurrences may result in arrests.
 Completed forms may be submitted in person at the West End Community Policing Center, Reiche School; via fax to 207-756-8227; or scanned and emailed to Sarah Colton firstname.lastname@example.org.

-If you have curbside pickup, remember that Portland is transitioning away from Blue Trash Bags to Purple Trash Bags.
+If you have curbside pickup, remember you have to use the Purple Trash Bags.

 Bulky Waste: Public Service’s Bulky Waste Program